dotnet/dotnet-monitor/documentation/api/info.md

 # Info - Get

-Gets information about the Dotnet-Monitor version, the runtime version, and the listening mode.
+Gets information about the `dotnet monitor` version, the runtime version, and the diagnostic port settings.

 ## HTTP Route